Published: December, 2017 | Updated: March, 2024

 • Bandelier National Monument: About 45 minutes north of Santa Fe is Bandelier.
 It is where some of the first documented Native Americans lived (in cave homes).
 It’s an easy walking tour at your own pace and really interesting culturally (I would recommend only if the weather is decent).

 • Ojo Caliente: About 1 hour north of Santa Fe is a mineral and mud bath spa.
-Not sure how much your mom would want to do this, but it is pretty awesome, especially in the winter.

 • Santa Fe School of Cooking: Offers great 2-3 hour demonstration and hands on cooking classes (where you eat what you cook at the end of the class).